xrdocs/cloud-scale-networking/_dev-corner/ios-xr-evolution.md

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/12_subset.png){: .align-center}

-In terms of drawing parallels with external software, ZeroMQ supports Group Messaging with some of the above features.
+In terms of drawing parallels with external software, ZeroMQ supports _Group Messaging_ with some of the above features.
 Many other message brokers today support the Group Communication pattern.
 Also in IOS XR Group Communications, messages are queued on the subscriber, which attempts to avoid the problem of slow subscribers.
 ZeroMQ also supports this pattern.

 #### Message guarantee semantics

-IOS XR Group communication supports fire-and-forget, at least one, most and all reliability semantics with respect to the number of far end entities from which the producer needs to receive acknowledgments.
+IOS XR Group communication supports _fire-and-forget_, at least one, most and all reliability semantics with respect to the number of far end entities from which the producer needs to receive acknowledgments.